17 Conditional probability and learning

 • \(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\)

-• If \({\small\verb;urgent;}\) appears 0 times out of 3: probability = \(53.6\%\)
+• If \({\small\verb;urgent;}\) appears in the probability 0 times out of 3: probability = \(53.6\%\)

 • If \({\small\verb;urgent;}\) appears 1 times out of 3: probability = \(11.4\%\)